prathibha07/EVA_Projects/project4/readme.md

 Larger batch size- Depending on the GPU the time to compute per epoch may decrease, needs batch normalization to regularize.

 22. When to add validation checks :
+Validation checks are done after each epoch of training in all four design iterations.
+This helps us to see how our network is overfitting.
+If the training accuracy of the network at some epoch is very high compared to the validation accuracy, it indicates that the network has learnt a complex, intricate function which won't generaliae well for unseen data.

 23. LR schedule and concept behind it :
 Reduces the learning rate over time.
 This has the effect of quickly learning good weights early and fine tuning them later.
 One of the easy methods is to decrease the learning rate gradually based on the epoch.